JayWood/the-seo-framework/readme.txt

 * New schema markup has been added, this helps Search Engines better understand your website.
 * Breadcrumbs have been expanded, to support nested categories and multiple categories.
 Now you can see multiple breadcrumb scripts to help Search Engines better understand your website's structure.
 * Breadcrumbs scripts now also work on WooCommerce products, enjoy!
-* Note: If you use PHP 5.3 or later, the nested scripts provide a more consitent (yet negligible) structure.

 **For everyone - About translations:**
 /